Gijs van Hall: Mayor of Amsterdam

 On the 1st of February 1957, Van Hall took the office of mayor of Amsterdam.
 During his time in office the city underwent major changes, including the construction of the IJtunnel, the first phase of the Bijlmermeer expansions, and the expansion of the University of Amsterdam.
 Van Hall frequently lobbied with the national government over the execution and funding of large projects.
-He was characterized as a tough negotiator who preferred to rule the city without interfering too much.
+He was characterized as a tough negotiator who preferred to rule the city without too much outside interference.

 Van Hall attracted controversy over his response to Vietnam War protests in 1961, where a crowd that shouted "Johnson murderer" was found in violation of insulting the leader of an allied state, an offense at the time.
 An underfunded police force faced with the impossible task of arresting thousands of protesters resorted to violence to disperse the crowd instead.
 In the following years, riots and police violence would divide Amsterdam politically, with the police escalating more frequently as the scale of protests rose.
 Within this climate rose the Provo movement, which further sought out to provoke the police through non-violent action in order to get the media to report on police violence.
 Protesters and the public would blame Van Hall for police violence, whilst the Ministry of Justice raised their doubts on Van Hall's capability to maintain order.
 Van Hall's response was reportedly distant from the police, and a falling out with police commissioner Van Der Molen made further communication limited.

 The final straw in Van Hall's career as mayor was a construction workers strike in June 1966, where 1 protester died; officially from a heart attack, but it was widely believed that police violence was to blame.
 In 1967, after investigations from the national government into the civil unrest, the Ministry of the Interior gave Van Hall the ultimatum to either be fired from his position or resign voluntarily.
-He chose not to resign so he could to await the report that outlined his failings, and was fired as mayor of Amsterdam on June 30 1967.
-His resignation actually calmed the civil unrest in Amsterdam, as the Provo's disbanded themselves after Van Hall's removal from office.
+He chose not to resign so he could to await the report that outlined his failings, and was fired as mayor of Amsterdam on June 30, 1967.
+His resignation actually calmed the civil unrest in Amsterdam, as the Provos disbanded themselves after Van Hall's removal from office.